Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Observations and data analysis

-The host galaxies of GRB~050820A and GRB~150403A showed evidence of spatially extended emission in the available imaging data, and NIRSpec observations were therefore performed using the integral field spectrograph (IFS), which has a $3\arcsec\times 3\arcsec$ field of view.
-For the same observed object, longer exposures are required in IFS mode than with the fixed slit to reach the same integrated line flux sensitivity.
-In both cases the G140M/F100LP and G235M/F170LP grating and filter combinations were used, corresponding to a spectral resolution of $R\sim 1000$.
-In the case of GRB~050820A, previous \textit{Hubble Space Telescope} ({\sc HST}) imaging data showed the host galaxy consists of at least two components separated by $< 1\farcs5$ \citep{chen12}, and the galaxy complex was therefore sufficiently compact to be able to perform a two-point nod to cover both components and additionally sample the sky background.
+The host galaxies of GRB~050820A and GRB~150403A showed evidence of spatially extended emission in the available imaging data, and NIRSpec observations were therefore performed using the IFS, which has a $3\arcsec\times 3\arcsec$ field of view.
+For the same given object, longer exposures are required in IFS mode than with the fixed slit to reach the same integrated line flux sensitivity, which is why we only used the IFS in cases where there was evidence of extended emission.
+For both these GRB host galaxies the G140M/F100LP and G235M/F170LP grating and filter combinations were used, corresponding to a spectral resolution of $R\sim 1000$.
+In the case of GRB~050820A, previous \textit{Hubble Space Telescope} ({\sc HST}) imaging data showed that the host galaxy consists of at least two components separated by $< 1\farcs5$ (12.3~kpc physical size) \citep{chen12}, and the galaxy complex was therefore sufficiently compact to be able to perform a two-point nod to cover both components and additionally sample the sky background.
 For GRB~150403A, pre-imaging data were available with the GRB Optical and Near-infrared Detector \citep[GROND;][]{gbc+08} mounted on the 2.2~m Max Planck Institute telescope in La Silla, Chile.
-From these data the host galaxy appeared extended over $\sim 2$\arcsec, and thus a four-point dither was used instead of nodding to avoid any of the galaxy falling out of the $3\arcsec\times 3$\arcsec\ NIRSpec field of view during a nod.
+From these data the host galaxy appeared extended over $\sim 2$\arcsec (17.1~kpc physical size), and thus a four-point dither was used instead of nodding to avoid any of the galaxy falling out of the $3\arcsec\times 3$\arcsec\ NIRSpec field of view during a nod.
 The reduced and flux calibrated IFS data were downloaded from the Mikulski Archive for Space Telescopes (MAST) Data Discovery Portal\footnote{\href{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}{mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}}.
-The \texttt{QFitsView}\footnote{\href{https://www.mpe.mpg.de/$\sim$ott/QFitsView/}{www.mpe.mpg.de/$\sim$ott/QFitsView}} software package was used to visualise the cubes and to extract stacked spectra from the regions of interest.
+The \texttt{QFitsView}\footnote{\href{https://www.mpe.mpg.de/$\sim$ott/QFitsView/}{www.mpe.mpg.de/$\sim$ott/QFitsView}} software package was used to visualise the cubes and to extract stacked spectra and corresponding uncertainties from the regions of interest.
+For the remaining eight GRB host galaxies in our sample observed with the NIRSpec S400A fixed slit, a two-point nod pattern was used.
+The reduced and combined 2D spectra were similarly downloaded from MAST.
+All downloaded data were reduced with version 11.17.2 of the CRDS file selection software, using context jwst\_1140.pmap.
+The galaxies appear compact in the 2D spectra but in some cases they are resolved.
+The 1D spectra were extracted manually using the JWST \texttt{Extract1DStep} python function (v1.8.3), applying an extraction region centred on the detectable line emission and with a width 0\farcs7--0\farcs9.